zpolygon95/zpolygon95.github.io/ctf/cpv2018/MOY1.md

 > The below phrases have been encrypted using advanced ministry encryption
 > primitives.
 Decode and report back any hidden messages!

-With six encryption "primitaves" defined as follows:
+With six encryption "primitives" defined as follows:

 ```python